ceri-num/uv-larm/tutorials/3-range-sensor.md

 Test your `scan_echo` node.

-Then, the idea is to connect [sensor_msgs LaserScan](https://docs.ros2.org/foxy/api/sensor_msgs/msg/LaserScan.html).
+The idea is to connect [sensor_msgs LaserScan](https://docs.ros2.org/foxy/api/sensor_msgs/msg/LaserScan.html).
 That for, add dependency in the package configuration (`package.xml`)and import the msgs class in your python scrip.

 Test your `scan_echo` node.